 Taking a screenshot on an iPhone or iPad differs slightly depending on which model is being used.
 Apple has specific instructions here for all devices.

-Benefits of using Decipher TextMessage in a governmental agency include:
+Benefits of using Decipher TextMessage to save text messages in any government agency

 Privacy - Only the user or organization running the software has access to text messages or SMS data saved with the program.
 Nothing is stored on servers or in the cloud.